Assigning Project Resources

 Note:

-If you use Resource Allocations you must first allocate a defined resource to a project before project task assignments can be made.
+If you use Resource Allocations you must first allocate a defined resource to a project before you can assign them to tasks.
 Generic resources are available for task assignment regardless of project allocation.
 For more information, see Resource Allocations.

 3. In the Name column, select the employee or vendor you want to add as a resource.